kevogil/charity-funding-predictor/README.md

 ## Results
 Our goal was to optimize our model to achieve a target predictive accuracy higher than 75%.
 Three attempts were made with the following parameters and results:
-* The first attempt
+* The first attempt was a neural network with the following hyperparameters:
+    <li>Number of hidden layers: 2</li>
-<p>This resulted in 72.5% of the model's predictions aligning to the</p>
+This resulted in 72.5% of the model's predictions aligning to the</p>

 ## Summary